Nathancdl/projet_itic_backend/README.md

 ```
 MONGO_URI is the information to connect to the database.
 No need a database in local, you can ask the staging one for dev.

-## Deploy
-Everything is automatic, deployed by Github actions (Config available in the .github folder).